zero-to-mastery/resources/JavaScript.md

 - [BrowserList](https://browserl.ist/): A great tool helps you know the specific browsers with "browserslist search query".
 You can see the usage in [here](https://github.com/ai/browserslist#queries).

-- [keyboard events](http://keycode.info/) A great site helps you know the event key of the keyboard.
+- [JavaScript Event Keycodes](http://keycode.info/): A great site helps you know the event key of the keyboard.

-- [Gatsby.js](https://www.gatsbyjs.org/) Gatsby is a free and open source framework based on React that helps developers build blazing fast websites and apps.
+- [Gatsby.js](https://www.gatsbyjs.org/): Gatsby is a free and open source framework based on React that helps developers build blazing fast websites and apps.

-- [JavaScript Grammar](http://www.javascriptgrammar.com/?v=bio) JavaScript Grammar is a free e-book created by [JavaScript Teacher](https://twitter.com/js_tut?lang=en).
+- [JavaScript Grammar](http://www.javascriptgrammar.com/?v=bio): JavaScript Grammar is a free e-book created by [JavaScript Teacher](https://twitter.com/js_tut?lang=en).
 It takes a deep dive into JavaScript fundamentals, discussing concepts like Primitive Types in JavaScript, Type Coercion, Scope, Closures Higher-order Function, Loops, Object Oriented Programming in JavaScript and lots more!
 Follow the instructions in the link above to get your copy.